Skip to Content

 Citizenship

-• A citizen of the Freely Associated Statues: the Federated States of Micronesia and the Republics of Palau and the Marshall Islands.
+• A citizen of the Freely Associated States (the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau)

-• A U.S. permanent resident or other eligible noncitizen, such as asylee or refugee, Cuban/Haitian Entrant, American Indian born in Canada.
+• A U.S. permanent resident with a Form 1-551 or I-151 (Permanent Resident Card, Resident Alien Card, or Alien Registration Receipt Card) and other eligible noncitizens, such as asylee or refugee, Cuban/Haitian Entrant, American Indian born in Canada.

 Confirming Your Citizenship Status